-I was sitting in my house when I heard the unmistakable sounds of hail; the thud of dense balls of ice bouncing off of the pavement, the hollow clunk of metal denting, and the crunch of tempered glass shattering.
+I was sitting in my house when I heard the unmistakable sounds of hail: the thud of dense balls of ice bouncing off of the pavement, the hollow clunk of metal denting, and the crunch of tempered glass shattering.
 There was nothing I could do but watch and wait to assess the damage of my car.

-First thing is first, stay safe!
+First things first, stay safe!

-Many injuries happen after the storm has passed so watch out for hazards.
+Many injuries happen after the storm has passed, so watch out for hazards.

 - Look out for broken glass and exposed nails.